 Of note, IFTA was quantified using the Banff classification.
-Grade I represented mild IFTA and grade II represented moderate IFTA.
-There was only one case of grade II IFTA on protocol biopsy.
-The remaining protocol biopsies were grade I IFTA.
+Grade I represented mild IF/TA and Grade II represented moderate IF/TA.
+There was only one case of Grade II IF/TA on protocol biopsy.
+The remaining protocol biopsies were Grade I IF/TA.

-There was no difference in the percentage of IF/TA between the negative vs. borderline biopsy group at 1-year (56% vs. 50%, p=0.81) or at any protocol biopsy time point (67% vs. 67%, p=1).
-There was also no difference in the number of clinical rejection episodes in the 5 years of follow-up between the two groups (17% vs. 25%, p=0.62).
+There was no difference in the percentage of IF/TA between the negative vs. borderline biopsy groups at one year (56% vs. 50%; p=0.81) or at any protocol biopsy time point (67% vs. 67%; p=1).
+There was also no difference in the number of clinical rejection episodes in the five years of followup between the two groups (17% vs. 25%; p=0.62).